core-es/array-basics/conversation.md

 What are doing sir?
 I'm having breakfast.

 	let food = ['break Fast'];

 then what next?
 he he. lunch

 	food.push('lunch');

-so you don't drink bed coffee? ofcourse my horse. yes i do that blunder.
+so you don't drink bed coffee?
+ofcourse my horse. yes i do that blunder.

 	food.unshift('coffee');

-OK then, Lets have drink with me in pantry, before you go to lunch? sure. why not.
+OK then, Lets have drink with me in pantry, before you go to lunch?
+sure. why not.

 	food.splice(2, 0, 'juice');

+How is the Juice taste ?
+Juice was very good. whats your dinner plan ?
+hmmm. we can go to Mc.
+Donalds

+	food.push('dinner');

+Instinct :D
+	food.push('beer');

+Can i drop you. beer ?
+No thanks bye.

+	food.pop();